6 Best Ghost Alternatives in 2023

 1. Hyvor Blogs

 If you are looking to attract more users around the world, you need to enable things that improve user interactions right?
-For example, adding commenting spaces, adding new languages to your blog, using attractive themes, etc. In that case, Hyvor Blogs would be the best choice for you rather than Ghost because Hyvor Blogs has the following features:
+For example, adding a user-attractive blog theme, adding commenting spaces, adding new languages to your blog, using attractive themes, etc. In that case, Hyvor Blogs would be the best choice for you rather than Ghost because Hyvor Blogs has the following features:

 • Multi-language support by default - You can add new languages to your blog as you prefer.
 You can start multi-language blogging using different languages and grow your audience.
 It is just a piece of cake.